Freedom in the World

 Political Rights (1 = best, 7 = worst)

 The Gaza Strip was demarcated as part of a 1949 armistice agreement between Israel and Egypt following the 1948 Arab-Israeli war.
-Populated mostly by Palestinian Arab refugees of that war, the territory was occupied by Egypt until 1967.
+Populated mostly by Palestinian Arab refugees, the territory was occupied by Egypt until 1967.
 Israel conquered Gaza, along with the West Bank and other territories, in the 1967 Six-Day War, and ruled it thereafter through a military administration.

 As negotiations on a final settlement and the creation of a Palestinian state headed toward collapse, a second intifada began in September 2000, and the Israeli government responded by staging military raids into PA territory.